drhsqlite/fossil-mirror/www/css-tricks.md

 ## Is it Really `!important`?

-By and large, CSS's `!important` qualifier is not needed when customzing Fossil's CSS.
+By and large, CSS's `!important` qualifier is not needed when customizing Fossil's CSS.
 On occasion, however, particular styles may be set directly on DOM elements when Fossil generates its HTML, and such cases require the use of `!important` to override them.